Butler, Bulls blast past Suns

 Phoenix rallied from 17 points down in the second quarter and led 88-87 after two Bledsoe free throws with 4:47 left.

-The Bulls regained the lead on a dunk by Pau Gasol and a three-pointer from Hinrich.
-Butler put the game out of reach with a driving layup, a 21-foot jumper and a three-point dagger with 1:08 left to make it 99-92 Chicago.
+The Bulls regained the lead on a dunk by center Pau Gasol and a 3-pointer from Hinrich.
+Butler put the game out of reach with a driving layup, a 21-foot jumper and a 3-point dagger with 1:08 left to make it 99-92 Chicago.

 “Butler made every shot, Hinrich made a couple of big ones, and when the game was on the line, they made them,” Hornacek said.